Wrongful dismissal: Pay in lieu of notice

 Notice is measured in two different ways: statutory notice and common law "reasonable notice".

 Employees may be entitled to either statutory or reasonable notice, which ever is greater, but at the very minimum, must receive statutory notice.
 Provincial legislation such as Ontario's Employment Standards Act, delineates statutory notice by way of a formula.

-Reasonable notice, on the other hand, has no formula.
+Common law reasonable notice refers to the notice period that an employer must give to an employee when terminating their employment without cause.
+This period is designed to provide the employee with sufficient time to secure new employment and mitigate the impact of the job loss on their livelihood.

 The common law dictates how much reasonable notice an employee is entitled to.
 In this regard, the length of reasonable notice depends on a number of factors, best described by McRuer CJHC in the 1960 Ontario decision of Bardal v Globe & Mail:

 There could be no catalogue laid down as to what was reasonable notice in particular classes of cases.
 The reasonableness of the notice must be decided with reference to each particular case, having regard to the character of the employment, the length of the service of the servant, the age of the servant and the availability of similar employment, having regard to the experience, training and qualifications of the servant.

 As the so-called "Bardal Factors" feature in hundreds of cases, predictive modeling is now possible.
 Notwithstanding the above, the courts are open to creative interpretations of reasonable notice.
-For example, if an employee was persuaded to leave a job to come to another (i.e. inducement), the courts may take that into account in calculating the employee’s length of service and thus drastically increase the notice period.
+For example, if an employee was persuaded to leave a job to come to another (i.e. inducement), the courts may take that into account in calculating the employee's length of service and thus drastically increase the notice period.

 The Supreme Court of Canada has significantly expanded the scope of wrongful dismissal in Canadian jurisprudence: